/api/multisearch_coordinator.py

 raise InvalidCoordinatorParameterException(

-"Expected max_workers to be a positive integer, " f"Received a value of type {type(max_workers)}"
+f"Expected max_workers to be a positive integer, but received a value of type {type(max_workers)}"

 )